vg-robin/gutenberg/packages/editor/README.md

 _Returns_

--   `React.ReactElement`: The rendered children components or null if the current post type has no taxonomies.
+-   `React.ReactNode`: The rendered children components or null if the current post type has no taxonomies.

 ### PostTaxonomiesFlatTermSelector